Crane (machine): Safety Margins and Design Life

-Safety margins typically range between 10-25% above a crane's rated capacity.
+Safety margins typically range between 10 and 25% above a crane's rated capacity.
 However, regular operation near or above rated capacity significantly increases wear on components, resulting in higher maintenance costs and shortened operational lifespan.
 The design must account for fatigue cycles, with typical design life of 20 years or 2 million load cycles per ISO 12482-1:2014.

 Ground Conditions and Soil Bearing

 For mobile cranes on outriggers, stability depends critically on ground conditions.
 The typical outrigger pad exerts pressures of 50-200 kPa (7-29 psi).
-Engineering guidelines require soil bearing capacity assessments before crane setup, with mandatory use of timber mats or engineered cribbing when soil capacity is below 150 kPa.
+Engineering guidelines require soil bearing capacity assessments before crane setup, with mandatory use of timber mats or engineered cribbing when the pressures exerted by the crane exceed the allowable ground bearing pressure.
 Inadequate ground preparation is a leading cause of crane tipping accidents, particularly in construction sites with variable soil conditions.

 Offshore and Marine Applications

 Standards for cranes mounted on ships or offshore platforms are somewhat stricter because of the dynamic load on the crane due to vessel motion.
-For loads not associated with manned operations, allowable loads must factor in dynamic accelerations including 1.75 g vertical, 0.75 g longitudinal, and 0.75 g transverse acceleration, meaning a 2000 kg static load requires crane capacity for 3500 kg at sea.
+For loads not associated with crewed operations, allowable loads must factor in dynamic accelerations including 1.75 g vertical, 0.75 g longitudinal, and 0.75 g transverse acceleration, meaning a 2000 kg static load requires crane capacity for 3500 kg at sea.
 Additionally, the stability of the vessel or platform must be considered.